ugtrain/ugtrain/examples/README.md

 Ugtrain detects a position independent executable (PIE) automatically from its load address and converts static memory and code addresses between in-binary and in-memory.
 Also the load address of libraries using position independent code (PIC) is handled like this.
-The only exception is that PIC support is still missing for static memory.